forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 # Lab 3: How to design your application
 ## Designing the Layout

 1. You should be on the "OK.
-Let's customer the design of your Classic App" screen.
+Let's customize the design of your Classic App" screen.
 Fill in the the application details as you see them below.
 When you are ready, click **Create** to create the application.

 ![relative](images/application_details.png)